 The local authority will inspect your accommodation within 8 months of the first HAP payment to your landlord, unless the accommodation has already been inspected in the last twelve months.
 An inspector will check that the accommodation meets the minimum standards for rented housing.

 Your housing needs have now been met under HAP and you will no longer be on the local authority’s housing waiting list.
-However, if you still want to be considered for local authority housing or housing provided by a housing association, you can apply to the local authority to be placed on the transfer list.
+However, if you still want to be considered for local authority housing or housing provided by an approved housing body, you can apply to the local authority to be placed on the transfer list.

 Paying your landlord

-The local authority will make the HAP payment to your landlord on your behalf, subject to certain conditions:
+The local authority will make the HAP payment to your landlord on the last Wednesday of each month.
+This payment is subject to certain conditions:

 - You must pay your weekly HAP rent contribution to the local authority – if not, the local authority will stop paying your landlord